microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 | Hit shaders are invoked when a ray primitive intersection is found.
 An any-hit shader
 | is invoked for all intersections along a ray with a primitive.
 | Entry functions of this stage are annotated with **[shader("anyhit")]** in HLSL source.
 | Such entry functions return void and accept exactly two arguments.
-First argument is an inout
+First argument must be an inout
-| variable of user defined structure type, second argument is an in variable of user defined structure type.
+| variable of user defined structure type and second argument must be an in variable of user defined structure type.
 | For example

 .. code:: hlsl